dkallen78/math-trainer/README.md

 ## Description

 QuickMath is a tool for anyone who wants to practice their mental math.
 The "meat" of the program is a progression of different skills and strategies designed to build from foundations to more advanced arithmetic.
+There is also a challenge mode where users can test their skills against arithemtic problems of increasing difficulty.

+Although the UI is simple by design, users can also change the colors of the layout via different preset themes.

 The layout is mobile-first because smartphones are the primary technological tool of the modern world.